-Recently installed basalt wall at Kendall Yards D D: Paint Color Color Palette Key Plan An interesting and purposeful color application will show that new attention is being focused on the freeway area.
+D: Paint Color

+Color Palette Key Plan An interesting and purposeful color application will show that new attention is being focused on the freeway area.
 In addition, standard colors must be adopted for grafitti control to avoid the patchwork effect of the past.

 Colors have been selected from the Federal Standard 595B Palette in order to maintain a consistent color regardless of supplier.
 Additional colors from this palette may be added in the future after approval by the City of Spokane Planning & Development Department and Washington State Department of Transportation.

 Adjacent property owners and parking lot managers are encouraged to please utilize this color palette for grafitti control.
-IMPORTANT: use concrete stain, do not use latex paint on the freeway structure.
+IMPORTANT: use concrete stain, DO NOT use latex paint on the freeway structure.
 Please see the appendix for WSDOT paint specifications.

+Color Palette

-Color Palette Three paint colors have been selected to accent and enhance existing brick, stone and concrete.
-In the future, it may be desirable to add a fourth complementary color and/or designate a color for the underside of the freeway deck.
+Stain colors have been selected to accent and enhance existing brick, stone and concrete.
+In the future, it may be desirable to add complementary colors and/or designate a color for the underside of the freeway deck.